 5. What are Python’s dictionaries?

-Python’s dictionaries are kind of hash table type.
+Answer: Python’s dictionaries are kind of hash table type.
 They work like associative arrays or hashes found in Perl and consist of key-value pairs.
-A dictionary key can be almost any Python type, but are usually numbers or strings.
+A dictionary key can be almost any Python type but are usually numbers or strings.
 Values, on the other hand, can be any arbitrary Python object.

-6. How will you convert an integer to an unicode character in python?
+6. How will you convert an integer to a Unicode character in python?

-7. What is the difference between del() and remove() methods of list?
+7. What is the difference between del() and remove() methods of the list?